Openness and transparency

 Recruitment and selection

-Board members code of conduct
+Board member code of conduct

 Access to information, confidentiality, Data Protection and GDPR

 We have provisions dealing with access to information, confidentiality and GDPR/data protection which ensures that our board members and employees understand the need to manage and use the information we hold properly and lawfully.
 We uphold the basic rights of customers to access the information held about them and ensure that we meet our obligations under the GDPR/Data Protection Act and associated legislation and guidance to ensure confidentiality is maintain properly, particularly where we hold personal information about our customers.
+Our Data Protection Policy details our approach in this area.

-Anti- Fraud and Corruption Policy
+Anti-Fraud and Corruption Policy

 Bribery Act Policy